 Emel McDowell was 16 years old in 1990 when he was arrested for the murder of Jonathan Powell.
 From the moment of his arrest, he has maintained his innocence.
 Yesterday, in Brooklyn Supreme Court, before Judge John Ingram, I secured his release during a hearing where we were trying to establish his innocence.
-The Kings County District Attorney’s Office decided to offer Emel something he couldn’t refuse: They would throw out his murder conviction and allow him to plead guilty to manslaughter with a sentence of 6-18 years, guaranteeing his immediate release once he gets back to his upstate prison on Wednesday.
+The Kings County District Attorney’s Office decided to offer Emel something he couldn’t refuse: They would throw out his murder conviction and allow him to plead guilty to gun possession, guaranteeing his immediate release once he gets back to his upstate prison on Wednesday.
 As anxious as he was to prove his innocence, Emel (and his family who packed the courtroom today) jumped at the opportunity to be free.
 While it was a joyous scene in the courtroom, the mechanism of how it happened and the fact that no court will ever now declare Emel innocent, although he clearly is, are an indictment on our system, which places so much power and control in the hands of the government, particularly when dealing with indigent defendants.

 OK, so here’s the story: October 27, 1990, a party is going on in the community room of a Brooklyn housing project; over 100 teenagers are in attendance, including Emel, his girlfriend and several of their friends.
 A fight breaks out in the room around midnight, between a few of Emel’s friends and a group including Jonathan Powell.
 The fight ends and Powell and his friends walk out into the courtyard of the project which is surrounded by four buildings between Gates and Quincy Avenues in the rough and tumble Bed-Stuy neighborhood.
 As a group of Emel’s friends walk past the Powell group, one pulls out a gun and shoots Powell in the chest and continues walking by.
 Powell, 18 years old at the time, dies shortly thereafter.
 That night, Danny Black, one of the boys involved in the fight in the community room from the Powell camp, names Emel as the shooter.
 Two others from the Powell camp say they saw the shooting as well.
 Two individuals from Emel’s camp tell police that they believe their friend Brian Blunt did the shooting based on his asking them to hide a gun for him as he “just did a guy” in the courtyard and needed to hide.